GabrielCLC/GabrielCLC/README.md

 **`Technology Enthusiast`**

 I'm a lifelong learner who seeks knowledge day by day.
-Currently I'm a student at [42Rio](https://42.rio/), which is where my journey into programing started.
-There, I've been learning new concepts, programing languages and practices in the creation of personal projects, while developping my soft skills through the methodology used by 42school, which forces you to defend and review projects thoroughly and exchange knowledge between your peers.
+Currently I'm an ambassador for the [Nym project](https://github.com/nymtech), a manufacturing engineer at [CEFET/RJ](http://cefet-rj.br/) and a software engineer student at [42Rio](https://42.rio/).
+I'm very interested in the areas of Cybersecurity, Data protection and web3.
 #
-**Languages and tools that I've learned and used during my journey:**
+**Languages and tools that I've used during my learning journey:**

 ![c](https://user-images.githubusercontent.com/69059969/222242942-17a18754-a84e-4d8d-be59-60389c4f4b60.png)
 ![cpp](https://user-images.githubusercontent.com/69059969/222243042-dcf6ab94-e4ad-45be-9c6b-52db6418af08.png)